 GTA 5 PS5 and Xbox Series X release date

-GTA Online will also release as a separate standalone edition in the second half of 2021.
+GTA Online will also release as a separate standalone edition on November 11.
 Could this be a deliberate move to reduce GTA's storage demands, and allow the multiplayer component to do more ambitious things?
 Or is it simply to position GTA Online as a continuous entity, even if another numbered GTA gets announced in the next couple of years?
 We'll have to wait and see.

 PlayStation owners have a significant advantage in all of this.
 If you play GTA Online on PS4, you'll get GTA$1 million to spend in-game every month until the PS5 version of GTA launches.
-And when GTA Online's standalone edition arrives on PS5, owners of the console will have three months to claim the game for free after release.
+And when GTA Online's standalone edition arrives on PS5 in November, owners of the console will have three months to claim the game for free after release - until February 2022.
+That means that Xbox Series X/S owners will have to pay if they want to play the new version of GTA Online at launch, though a price hasn't been disclosed.

 GTA 5 PS5 and Xbox Series X trailers